dojo/docs/dijit/Editor.rst

     <p>This is the initial content.</p>
   </div>

 * The editor cannot be created on a hidden div.
+This is in large part due to the frames and similar.
+You will get odd browser errors should you attempt to create an editor on a hidden div.

 ========